2018–19 Polish Cup

-The 2018–19 Polish Cup was the sixty-fifth season of the annual Polish football knockout tournament.
-It began on 7 August 2018 with the first matches of the preliminary round and ended on 2 May 2019 with the final at PGE Narodowy.
+The 2018–19 Polish Cup was the 65th season of the annual Polish football knockout tournament.
+It began on 7 August 2018 with the first matches of the preliminary round and ended on 2 May 2019 with the final at Stadion Narodowy.
 Winners of the competition would qualify for the qualifying round of the 2019–20 UEFA Europa League, however eventual winners Lechia Gdańsk had qualified for Europe through their league performance.

 Format changes

 Before the start of the 2018–19 season, the PZPN confirmed the reforming plan of the Polish Cup, introducing several changes: